southwick-associates/dashboard-sa-template/README.md

 ## Usage

-The vignettes (to be written) are used for documentation:
+The vignettes (in process) are used for documentation:

 - [Dashboard Analyst Introduction](github_vignettes/dashboard-overview.md)
 - Workflow Overview